 The MS in Management Information Systems can help prepare students for these roles by offering classes that bring together technical skills and analytical business thinking.
 Students can participate in business intelligence courses that can strengthen their foundation in knowledge discovery and application of business knowledge.

-Additionally, the emphasis will prepare students for an increasingly compliance and security intensive environments due to the heavy integration of IT with key financial and accounting processes.
+Additionally, the emphasis will prepare students for increasingly compliance and security-intensive environments due to the heavy integration of IT with key financial and accounting processes.
 With a concentration in IT management, students can participate in leadership classes that study the facets of an effective leader – and apply them in the workplace.

 Who should pursue a Masters Degree in MIS?